Joyal's extension and lifting theorems

 In mathematics, Joyal's theorem is a theorem in homotopy theory that provides necessary and sufficient conditions for the solvability of a certain lifting problem involving simplicial sets.
 In particular, in higher category theory, it proves the statement "an ∞-groupoid is a Kan complex", which is a version of the homotopy hypothesis.

 The theorem was introduced by André Joyal.

-Joyal extension theorem
+Joyal's extension theorem

 Let $C$ be quasicategory and let $u:X \rightarrow Y$ be a morphism of $C$.
 The following conditions are equivalent:

 (1) The morphism $u$ is an isomorphism.